 Bhanu Athaiya, India's first Oscar winner, dies age 91

 India's first ever Oscar winner, costume designer Bhanu Athaiya, has died at the age of 91.
-Athaiya, dressed the casts of over 100 Bollywood movies and gained international acclaim for her work on the 1982 movie "Gandhi."
+Athaiya, who dressed the casts of over 100 Bollywood movies and gained international acclaim for her work on the 1982 movie "Gandhi," died in Mumbai, according to her daughter Radhika Gupta.

 Sunil Seth, chairman of the Fashion Design Council India said she has been a "torchbearer of design," in a statement shared with CNN.
 "We, as a design fraternity, salute her excellence not just in cinema, but also in proving to the world, the huge role fashion plays to shape a personality, both on and off the screen," he wrote.

-Note: This story was updated to include comment from the family.